Sandra Day O'Connor: Supreme Court jurisprudence

-Initially, O'Connor's voting record aligned closely with the conservative William Rehnquist (voting with him 87% of the time her first three years at the Court).
+Initially, O'Connor's voting record aligned closely with the conservative William Rehnquist (voting with him 87% of the time during her first three years at the Court).
 From that time until 1998, O'Connor's alignment with Rehnquist ranged from 93.4% to 63.2%, hitting above 90% in three of those years.
-In nine of her first sixteen years on the Court, O'Connor voted with Rehnquist more than with any other justice.
+In nine of her first 16 years on the Court, O'Connor voted with Rehnquist more than with any other justice.

 Later on, as the Court's make-up became more conservative (e.g., Anthony Kennedy replacing Lewis Powell, and Clarence Thomas replacing Thurgood Marshall), O'Connor often became the swing vote on the Court.
 However, she usually disappointed the Court's more liberal bloc in contentious 5–4 decisions: from 1994 to 2004, she joined the traditional conservative bloc of Rehnquist, Antonin Scalia, Anthony Kennedy, and Thomas 82 times; she joined the liberal bloc of John Paul Stevens, David Souter, Ruth Bader Ginsburg, and Stephen Breyer only 28 times.

-O'Connor's relatively small shift away from conservatives on the Court seems to have been due at least in part to Thomas's views.
+O'Connor's relatively small shift away from conservatives on the Court seems to have been due at least in part to Thomas' views.
 When Thomas and O'Connor were voting on the same side, she would typically write a separate opinion of her own, refusing to join his.
 In the 1992 term, O'Connor did not join a single one of Thomas's dissents.

 Some notable cases in which O'Connor joined the majority in a 5–4 decision were: